isomerpages/imda-itsc/_technical-committees/10-security-and-privacy-standards-technical-committee.md

 #### International Standards Participation ####

-The TC represents Singapore as a ‘Participating’ or ‘P’ member in ISO/IEC JTC 1/SC 27 on ‘IT Security Techniques’.
+The TC represents Singapore as a ‘Participating’ or ‘P’ member in ISO/IEC JTC 1/SC 27 on ‘Information Security, Cybersecurity and Privacy Protection'.

 #### Singapore Standards Under SPSTC ####